BryceLagerberg/Login-System/README.md

 [ ] add a remember my username checkbox to the login

-[ ]make the server and database selection a pop out window accessable by a settings symbol or something
+[ ] make the server and database selection a pop out window accessable by a settings symbol or something

+[ ] create sql stored procedures

+[x/2] fix broken accounts so u can test stuff

+[ ] on friends list make the loggedIn update in real time

+[ ] make friends list elements use correct info per user?

+[ ] make logged in users appear green logged out users appear gray yes idk why it doesnt see the mic on my headphones but u talk ill just listen sounds good to me yea that looks good we could even do the image pretty well lets redo this call so i can talk